goauthentik/authentik/website/developer-docs/docs/writing-documentation.md

     For real time viewing of changes, as you make them.

 :::info
-Be sure to run the formatting command above before committing changes.
+Be sure to run a formatting command before committing changes.
 :::

 ## Writing guidelines